 Innovative Treatment Options

-Our one of a kind comprehensive cancer center also serves as a teaching and research hospital, attracting oncologists from around the world to train and collaborate with our internationally recognized specialists.
-ACCC’s leading veterinary oncologists have not only influenced the way cancer care is delivered to pets but have also contributed to new cancer therapies for human patients, such as developing novel immunotherapeutics to enhance the immune system.
+Our comprehensive cancer center also serves as a teaching and research hospital, attracting oncologists from around the world to train and collaborate with our internationally recognized specialists.
+Our leading veterinary oncologists have not only influenced the way cancer care is delivered to pets but have also contributed to new cancer therapies for human patients, such as developing novel immunotherapeutics to enhance the immune system.

 What is a Veterinary Specialist